mastersign/mysql-batch/README.md

                         include steps, which name matches the given regex -xr REGEX, --exclude-re REGEX
-                        include steps, which name matches the given regex -c CONFIG_FILES, --config-file CONFIG_FILES
+                        include steps, which name matches the given regex -u, --use-database    preselect the schema specified in the configuration -c CONFIG_FILES, --config-file CONFIG_FILES
                         A path to a configuration file in UTF-8 encoded INI format.
 This argument can be used multiple times.